 You must have already noticed why humans adore heading to a bathroom: we all need a refresher.
 Bathrooms can be one of the most suitable meditation places at work – just don’t abuse your time in it!
 At least twice a day, you may retreat into this place, in a bathroom stall perhaps, and practice meditation for five minutes.

 Breathe.
 Stretch your arms and move your toes.
-And if you’re feeling ambitious, do this with your entire body as long as you get the feeling of being calm and grounded afterwards.
+And if you’re feeling ambitious, do this with your entire body as long as you get the feeling of being calm and grounded afterward.

-While we’re discussing the sense of being grounded, it’s important that you’re all calm and collected when you’re practicing meditation at work.
+While we’re discussing the sense of being grounded, you must be all calm and collected when you’re practicing meditation at work.
 Many may find this challenging as the word “work” along can bring your mind anywhere but to your present self.
 Do this to challenge yourself and believe me when I tell you that the benefits are worth it!

 Here’s how you can remain grounded at work for just two minutes: Begin by closing your eyes every morning and afternoon for at least one minute.
 Conjure up a radiating light going inside your body, effectively bridging it right on the surface and to the sky if you must.